jcortell/blog/site/content/post/2017-08-02-Install-ordeal.md

 	f.
 Even Yellow Dog!
 	h.
 Here it is: Ubuntu...
 7.0.4.
 Oh, well, I can always update later
 8. Finally the installer CD loads... only to display a garbled error message in multi-techno-color.
 But I've been there before: it's the graphics card.
 So let's repeat, in compatibility (extra slow) mode.
 9. Error: 7vmlinuz not found.
 I check the CD contents.
 The file is there, but it has a .efi at the end.
 Online forums suggest to use USB and delete the file appendix.
 But that's not an option for me.
-So I have to mess with the ISO content, and brun another CD.
+So I have to mess with the ISO content, and burn another CD.
 Oh, joy.
 10. Tada!
 It worked.
 Now we can update.
 Next one available: 7.10.
 OK, no problem, even if it takes 10 updates, I will get it to the current version eventually...
 11. What?
 Error?
 But...?
 Let's research online: I see, the only unresolved issue with old Ubuntu updaters is: 7.0.4 to 7.10 in iMacs.
 You have to be kidding me!
 12. Wait, now that we have the GNU/Linux bootloader, maybe I can skip ahead to a new version by installing anew on top of it, right?
 Bring in the Linux Mint 17 CD!